symsoph/cse15l-lab-reports/week6-lab3.md

 travel_guides/berlitz1/HistoryHawaii.txt
 (etc)
 ```
-Here `find` is looking through the `travel_guides` directory for files that contain "History" and "txt" in the name.
+Here `find` is looking through the `travel_guides` directory for files that contain the pattern "History" and "txt" in the name.
 This is useful for someone who wants to specifically look at a directory, trying to look for a file they vaguely know exists.

 > 📌3.
 What's your type?